 Location Sharing

-Location sharing is a powerful feature that allows users to share their current position or real-time location with other participants in a channel.
-Stream Chat supports both static and live location sharing.
+Location sharing lets users share their current position or real-time location.
+Stream Chat supports static and live sharing.

 There are two types of location sharing: